 Sally Anne Triplett and Hannah John-Kamen, respectively, play mother and daughter Lauren and Viva.
 In the show, Viva and her three best friends (Luce played by Siobhan Athwal, Diamond by Lucy Phelps and Holly by Dominique Provost-Chalkley) get swept up in a TV talent show where stars are born and dreams are shattered.
 Lauren's best friend Suzi is played by Lucy Montgomery, with another friend Mitch played by Simon Slater.

+The TV talent show judges are played by Bill Ward, Sally Dexter and Tamara Wall, with Ben Cura as Angel, the musical director of the TV talent show; Hatty Preston as Minty, a production assistant; Simon Adkins as Leon, the stylist; and Anthony Topham as Lance, the presenter.
 The ensemble includes Tom Kanavan, Zak Nemorin, Curtis Angus, Luke Jackson, Oliver Roll, David Rudin, Darrell Carnall, Myles Brown, Charlotte Gorton, Rebecca McKinnis, Lucy Thatcher, Roxanne Palmer, Charlotte Walcott, Sophie Carmen-Jones, Carla Nella, Kirstie Skivington and Helen Ternent.

 In a press statement when the show was first announced, Craymer commented, "Jennifer Saunders is a comedy goddess and a brilliant collaborator.
 I feel incredibly fortunate that she agreed to write this story, her first West End musical.
 With her razor-sharp, witty insight she completely captures relationships, she gets the theatricality and comedy of the TV talent show and chaos that ensues for family and friends.
 She understands the anxieties in women, the fear of judgment and trepidation that one day they get to a certain age and become invisible.
 Her story embraces all generations."